 If the case is complex, sensitive or unclear, a consultation may be more appropriate than immediate testing.
 Clarifying the issue before booking may prevent unsuitable questions, avoid unnecessary distress and identify safer alternatives.

-What happens if your case appears suitable?
+What happens if your case appears potentially appropriate?

-From quick assessment to professional pre-screening
+From quick assessment to professional case review

-Complete the Professional Pre-Screening Questionnaire
+Complete the Private Preliminary Pre-Screening

 Frequently Asked Questions